Productivity is Australia’s broadacre and dairy industries (2018)

 Valle H – ABARES Agricultural Commodities

-Examine the 2016 estimates of productivity trends in Australia’s beef, sheep, cropping and dairy industries.
+This note examines the 2016 estimates of productivity trends in Australia’s beef, sheep, cropping and dairy industries.
 Some of ABARES findings on the drivers of productivity are also summarised.

 Input Substitution, Productivity Performance and Farm Size